krampadance/gutendexer/README.md

 in the command shell.

 The tests should connect to the test database and not mess up with main database of the project.

-# Thought process
-The thought process can be found in the thoughtProcess.pdf file.

-# Development process
-You can also check the development process on the several branches used and pull requests made.